jonlaing/go-mysql-utils/README.md

 	}
 }

-// Just a simple Find function, from this I assume You'd be a ble to surmise
+// Just a simple Find function, from this I assume you'd be able to surmise
 // the rest.
 In your controller you'd call `post := post.Find(3)`.
 You'd also
 // probably need some error handling, but this is just an example. func Find(id int) (p Post) {